Listen to the audiobook:

 According to Melgunov, while the Cheka boasted about its slaughter, “the number of names published was a good deal smaller than the reality.”
 During the Red Terror, the Cheka alone is believed to have been responsible for the murder of tens of thousands or even hundreds of thousands of people.

-Following the establishment of the Soviet regime, the same pattern of red terror was repeated by communist revolutionary movements around the world.
+Following the establishment of the Soviet regime, communist revolutionary movements around the world repeated the same pattern of red terror.
 As discussed in previous chapters of this book, Marxist-Leninist regimes have, without exception, relied on terrifying brutality to seize and maintain power.
 Violence and murder are but one component of communism’s terrorist agenda.
 Even more destructive is how communism uses political and religious fervor to indoctrinate people with Communist Party culture, planting the seeds of deceit, hatred, and violence to be passed from generation to generation.

 Today, terrorism comes primarily in three forms: state terrorism under communist regimes; terrorist activity carried out abroad by agents of communist regimes with the aim of spreading violent revolution; and fundamentalist Islamic extremism, which in fact owes much of its ideology and methods to communism.